Skin Rashes

 - Itchiness

-- Bumps and fluid-filled blisters often accompanied by oozing and crusting
+- Bumps and fluid-filled blisters with oozing or crusting

-If symptoms such as trouble breathing and tightness in the throat or chest occur, it is essential that you seek immediate healthcare, as drug rashes can be life-threatening.
+If symptoms such as trouble breathing and tightness in the throat or chest occur, it is essential that you seek immediate medical care, as drug rashes can be life-threatening.

 A Christmas tree rash is distinguished by a scaly, raised patch of skin.
-It differs from other rashes as it occurs in stages.
+It often occurs in stages.

 Initially, a single large, oval, or circular patch typically forms on the chest, back, or abdomen.
-It eventually changes its appearance, and smaller patches gradually begin to appear near the initial patch.
+It eventually changes, and smaller patches gradually begin to appear near the initial patch.

-These smaller patches usually spread to form a pattern that looks like a pine tree on the back.
-Christmas tree rash does not typically develop on the palms of the hands, soles of the feet, scalp, or the face.
-Itching caused by this rash can be moderate to severe.
+These smaller patches often spread in a pattern that resembles a pine tree on the back.
+It usually does not develop on the palms, soles, scalp, or face.
+Itching can range from moderate to severe.

 There are three types of heat rash:

-- Miliaria crystallina.
-This is the mildest form of heat rash and causes clear bumps filled with fluid that tend to break easily.
+- Miliaria crystallina: the mildest form, causing clear fluid-filled bumps that break easily.

 Skin Rash Diagnosis